Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

 With a CDHP, you have a large set of medical and professional services that are in your network.
 It’s often the same broad network of doctors available in a PPO.
-Because NOT all networks are the same, it’s important to make sure all your doctors and services are in your network to save you money.
-You can still use out-of-network doctors and hospitals with a CDHP, but it will cost extra.
-Always use BCBSNM’s Provider Finder to make sure your provider is in network.
-Call your Benefit Value Advisor with the number on your member ID to help you find the lowest cost provider for any MRIs or CT scans.
+Because all networks are NOT the same, it’s important to make sure all your doctors and services are in your network so you can save you money.
+You can still use out-of-network providers with a CDHP, but it will cost more.
+Always use BCBSNM’s Provider Finder® to make sure your doctor is in network.
+Call the number on your member ID card to reach your Benefit Value Advisor to help you find the lowest cost provider for any MRIs or CT scans.

 Choosing the right health insurance coverage is a big decision and it’s important to make the right choices for you and your family.
-Hopefully this helps offer you guidance.
-If you still have questions about your health plan, PPOs, HMOs, IROs, etc., leave a comment!
+Hopefully, we’ve provided some insights to help you better understand a CDHP.
+If you still have questions about your health plan, leave a comment!

 Very interesting topic.
 I like how you explained this.